Retrodad0001/EasyDbMigrator/README.md

 ## 2.0.x (the latest release)
 - add support for .net 7 (together with .Net 6.0)
+- updated all internal packages for stability and security (I do this at least once every month)

 ## 1.4.0
-- updated all internal packages for stability and security (i do this at least once every month)
+- updated all internal packages for stability and security (I do this at least once every month)
 - add support for .net 6.0 LTS (exclusive)
 - removed support for .Net 5.0